ThomasGysemans/BashInGodot/README.md

 - `script_executed (script, output)`

-Emitted when a script was executed. `script` is the instance of SystemElement of the script, `output` is the complete output printed onto the interface.
+Emitted when a script was executed. `script` is the instance of `SystemElement` of the script, `output` is the output printed to the interface (it does not contain what's been redirected).

 - `help_asked`